 Sitting within a steel compartment like a priest inside a confessional, he re-opened the letter.
 Blue ink strokes, ripples from faraway amid black redacted lines, the note read:

 “Hello, I am one of the patients in your cancer trial and a grandma who would like to have more time with my grandkids.

 My ticket arrived for Athens and then to go to a medical center in Africa.

 Thank you so much for your help!
 What can be more precious than hope?

-The only record for this landmark moment — his first volunteer for the experimental vaccine project— would be a memory.
+He hovered his phone to take a photo but then shredded the paper.
+His only record of this landmark moment — the first volunteer for the project— would be a memory.

 Maybe it was just the apartment handyman.

 Then there was his phone call to his 15-year-old son, Jorge. living with his sister and brother-in-law in Chicago, disconnecting, then rapid clicks before reconnecting.
 Could someone be listening in?